Adam Shepherd

 Shepherdsville is first censused as a township in Bullitt County, Kentucky in 1820. |

-Rachael Shepherd is researched to be the daughter of Samuel Drake and Mary Pauline Cox.
-Rachael is enumerated as household head with 3 females in her household between the ages of 16 and 25 in 1820 and 5 adult females in her household in 1830.
+Rachel Shepherd is researched to be the daughter of Samuel Drake and Mary Pauline Cox.
+Rachel is enumerated as household head with 3 females in her household between the ages of 16 and 25 in 1820 and 5 adult females in her household in 1830.
 2 females age 20-29 years, 2 females age 30-39, 1 female age 15-20, also listed is 1 male age 60-69.
-It seems that Adam Shepherd, and even after his death Rachael Shepherd, maintained households with multiple adults present doubtful that all were children born to them.
+It seems that Adam Shepherd, and even after his death Rachel Shepherd, maintained households with multiple adults present doubtful that all were children born to them.

 Adam Shepherd is sometimes researched as being a soldier of The American Revolution, but no records are available to confirm the claims.